Using Organizations in Craft Console

 You can make purchases from the Plugin Store via the control panel of an existing Craft installation, or directly from plugins.craftcms.com.

-Craft Console: Plugin Store Cart Preview
+Craft Console: In-App Plugin Store Cart Preview

 The cart as it appears when accessed via the Craft CMS control panel.
 Click Checkout to continue to Craft Console.